-- Taking wildlife with firearms other than shotguns is prohibited.
+- The take of wildlife with guns other than bows, crossbows or shotguns is prohibited.

-- Shotguns used for taking wildlife shall not be larger than 10 gauge and shall be incapable of holding more than three shells in magazine and chamber combined.
+- Shotguns used for taking wildlife shall not be larger than 10 gauge and shall be incapable of holding more than 3 shells in magazine and chamber combined.

 - Children under the age of 16 hunting with a firearm must be in the presence of a supervising adult.